aryam643/Aud_describe/README.md

 4- You can also view all your uploaded video and audio files and see their transcriptions.
 Their is an additional export button that allows you to download a JSON file with all their information.

 - Note that this project only allows MP4, and MP3 format files.
-- Additional Notes Make sure ffmpeg is installed on your machine and available on your system's PATH
+- Additional Notes Make sure ffmpeg is installed on your machine and available on your system's PATH.

-## Contributing

-Contributions are always welcome!

-Open a PR or an issue for extra features and bug fixes.

 ## Authors